naneja/CliffWalking/README.md

 Follow the instructions as per Udacity

-#### Note: If Python Notebook doesn't render, please  [click here](https://nbviewer.jupyter.org/github/naneja/CliffWalking/blob/master/n-CliffWalking.ipynb)
+#### Note: If Python Notebook doesn't render, copy url in https://nbviewer.jupyter.org